 After moving to Dubai in April of 2010, I decided to take up an internship at a publishing company.
 I actually started contacting many publishing companies while I was still in London to ask if I could intern.
-I only got one response, but that was enough.
+Although I only got one response – that was enough.
 I only needed one internship to justify to my dad why I wasn’t going back home.
 Since I couldn’t stay in London (explained in previous post), Dubai was the next best thing.
 I don’t need a visit visa or a resident visa to stay.
 I don’t even need a work visa to work.

 Anyone would think that this would definitely simplify the process of getting a job in Dubai.
 Right? wrong.
 Not when you’re trying to get into publishing and the media industry.
 You can have a look at this post to see the things that I managed to complete and the qualifications that I got since moving to Dubai.

 So, what did I do once I landed in Dubai? well, my internship didn’t start until a month or so after I arrived to the city.
 Where did I stay? hear this: I stayed at four different hotels and hotel apartments for a full year.
 You would think: well, that can’t be so bad, staying at hotels and all.